South Korea to suspend part of military pact after North claims spy satellite launch

 Russia and North Korea have denied conducting arms deals, but are publicly promising deeper cooperation.

-KCNA said Kim Jong Un personally observed the launch, which came just over a week before South Korea plans to send its first spy satellite into space on a rocket operated by the U.S. company Space X.
+KCNA said Mr Kim Jong Un personally observed the launch, which came just over a week before South Korea plans to send its first spy satellite into space on a rocket operated by the US company Space X.

 After the May launch attempt, South Korea retrieved the wreckage of the satellite from the sea and said an analysis showed it had limited use as a reconnaissance platform.